asavinov/bistro/README.md

 A column might have a *definition* which means that it uses some operation to automatically derive (infer) its output values from the data in other columns (which in turn can derive their outputs from other columns).
 Depending on the logic behind such inference, there are different column definition types.
 The simplest derived column type is a *calculate* column:

-> For each input, a calculate column *computes* its output by using the outputs of some other columns of this same table for this same input
+> For each input, a calculate column *computes* its output by using the outputs of other columns of this same table for this same input

 For example, we could define a calculate column which increments the value stored in another column:
 ```java